 TryBooking allows you to track your Facebook ad spend against the number of successful purchases and bookings.
 This means you can run different ad campaigns for one event and attribute the purchase value and bookings back to that one ad.

 Recently Facebook has made some changes around how their pixel interacts with 3rd party domains.
-This change comes as a result of the iOS 14 update, where Apple's policy now prohibits certain data collection and sharing in accordance to their AppTrackingTransparency framework.
+This change comes as a result of the iOS 14 update, where Apple's policy now prohibits certain data collection and sharing in accordance with their AppTrackingTransparency framework.
 As a result, you may find that the booking events on the pixel are displayed as "Hidden" within Facebook Business Manager.

 We recommend using our Tracking Tags URL in your Facebook add campaign to ensure you can still ascertain the value in bookings that the add generated.
 Google Analytics will allow you to track the "events" in the booking process.